-- Implementing stricter environmental standards and resource management controls on planting, forest management, and harvesting to minimize erosion, sedimentation, fire risk, and the spread of wilding conifers. - Managing weeds and pests, including preventing wilding conifers. - Ensuring access to carbon markets without impeding the necessary transformation of industrial and agricultural sectors for climate change mitigation. - Maintaining the current framework for exotic production plantations and their recognition within the ETS. - Managing native forests for harvest according to the principle that if you plant it for harvest, you can cut it down carbon in contrast to naturally regenerating or ancient native forests. - Implementing traceability to prevent illegal timber from entering the market.
+- Implementing stricter environmental standards and resource management controls on planting, forest management, and harvesting to minimize erosion, sedimentation, fire risk, and the spread of wilding conifers. - Managing weeds and pests, including preventing wilding conifers. - Ensuring access to carbon markets without impeding the necessary transformation of industrial and agricultural sectors for climate change mitigation. - Maintaining the current framework for exotic production plantations and their recognition within the ETS.

+Native forests for harvest should be managed according to the principle that if you plant it for harvest, you can cut it down - in contrast to naturally regenerating or ancient native forests.

 A key risk with future production native forests is that illegally logged timber could undercut legal supplies due to lower land management and capital costs for illegal loggers.
+Traceability needs to be implemented to prevent illegal timber from entering the market.